 Dr. Domanskis will discuss B-Lite, as well as the other options for breast augmentation during your private consultation.

 Breast implants come in a variety of different profiles.
 The selection is based on how enhanced the breasts’ projection would be, as well as how wide the implant will be on the chest wall in relation to the base width.
 Since the silicone implants are already pre-filled, the standard profiles come in low, moderate, high and extra high.
 Saline implants, however, come in variants that are either prefilled; or, the silicone shell is inserted then filled with saline solution up to the patient’s preferred profile.
-Choosing the right profile can sometimes be a difficult decision and it is up to a skilled surgeon to help guide the patient accordingly.
 High profile breast implants will have greater projection, but less width on each side, whereas a moderate profile, for example, will not have as much projection, but will be broader.